hashicorp/vault/website/source/docs/auth/jwt.html.md

 known to work, you can add additional claims bindings and metadata copying.
 - `bound_audiences` is optional for OIDC roles and typically not required.
 OIDC providers will use the client_id as the audience and OIDC validation expects this.
+- Check your provider for what scopes are required in order to receive all of the information you need.
+The scopes "profile" and "groups" often need to be requested, and can be added by setting `oidc_scopes="profile,groups"` on the role.
 - If you're seeing claim-related errors in logs, review the provider's docs very carefully to see how they're naming and structuring their claims.
 Depending on the provider, you may be able to construct a simple `curl` implicit grant request to obtain a JWT that you can inspect.
 An example